auzkok/odin-raylib-web/README.md

 > `build_web.bat` is for windows, `build_web.sh` is for Linux / macOS.

 > [!WARNING]
 > You can't run `build/web/index.html` directly due to "CORS policy" javascript errors.
-You can work around that by running a small python web server:
+You can work around that by running a small python web server with `run_web.bat/sh` script or manually:
 > - Go to `build/web` in a console.
 > - Run `python -m http.server`
 > - Go to `localhost:8000` in your browser.